mattstruble/mattstruble.github.io/_posts/2020-04-16-utilizing-document-fingerprinting.md

 After putting the above code into production, I can confidently say that my friend has said a variation of "gamers in chat" 26 times.

 However, it isn't perfect.
 Even with all my attempts to limit false positives, a few still slipped through.
-Out of 42,000 messages, the algorithm found 32 matching "gamers in chat", including the variations listed in the problem statement, however 4 of the matches were not close to the searched phrase and primarily contained the word "streamers".
+Out of 42,000 messages, the algorithm found 32 matching "gamers in chat", including the variations listed in the problem statement, however 4 of the matches were false positives.
 That means on average the algorithm, albeit with its small sample size, has an accuracy 87.5%, which seems pretty decent for a simple language processor.

 ## Full Template Matching Source